-2010 - The Land Fund is created, and the first parcel of land, near Clavet, Saskatchewan, is acquired, protecting a lekking area for sharp-tailed grouse.
+2010 - The Land Trust is created, and the first parcel of land, near Clavet, Saskatchewan, is acquired, protecting a lekking area for sharp-tailed grouse.

 2013 - A 160 acre parcel of land in the Lakeland District of Saskatchewan is purchased, containing extensive natural wetlands, and home to raccoons, black bears, white tail dear, and numerous bird species.

 2015 - A 480 acre parcel of parkland near Sonningdale, Saskatchewan is purchased, containing natural wetlands, and home to moose, elk, racoons, and a number of songbird species.

 2017 - A 960 acre parcel near Choiceland, Saskatchewan in the boreal forest is purchased, the largest acquisition to date.
 Some of the species protected include elk, moose, black bears, great grey owls, wolves, and beavers.